Tenshin000/CogniPredictAD/README.md

 ## Classification
 ### Building Models
-From the **Grid Search**, the **best estimators**, their **parameters**, and **scores** were collected for each **model**.
-These best-estimators were saved, then retrained and evaluated using **5-fold cross-validation**, producing several outputs: confusion matrices, per-class metrics, macro F1 score, accuracy, ROC-AUC, and repeated evaluations to assess stability.

-Cross-validated rankings indicate that ensemble methods are top performers, with only small margins separating them: adaptive boosting, random forest, and extra trees show nearly equivalent CV performance.
-Logistic regression and shallow, un-sampled decision trees lag behind on macro F1.

-Pairwise statistical comparison across CV folds was performed using the **Wilcoxon signed-rank test** on model F1_macro scores to determine whether observed differences were reproducible.
-The results show many non-significant comparisons and a minority with *p*-values below conventional thresholds.
-Specifically, twelve pairwise comparisons yielded *p* \< 0.05, while numerous others returned *p* ≥ 0.05, several exceeding *p* = 0.2, and many near or above *p* = 0.5.
-The smallest observed *p*-values are on the order of 1 × 10<sup>−3</sup>, indicating a few consistent differences across CV folds.
+From the **Grid Search** the saved best estimators were evaluated with repeated stratified cross-validation and aggregated metrics (confusion matrices, per-class scores, macro F1, accuracy, ROC-AUC).
+Cross-validated rankings place ensemble methods at the top: adaptive boosting achieved the highest macro F1 (≈0.9118), followed closely by random forest (≈0.9105) and extra trees (≈0.9083).

+Pairwise comparisons using the **Wilcoxon signed-rank test** on **outer-fold** *F1_macro* show that many comparisons involving \emph{Multinomial Logistic Regression} versus ensemble methods yield highly significant p-values (p≈5.96×10⁻⁸ in the table), indicating consistent CV superiority of the ensembles over logistic regression. **By contrast, many ensemble–ensemble comparisons do not reach statistical significance (p≥0.05), so those classifiers cannot be reliably distinguished on the CV folds alone.**

-**However, where *p* \< 0.05, the differences in macro F1 are small, implying negligible practical effect despite statistical significance.** Thus, Wilcoxon analysis suggests that CV ranking alone is insufficient for definitive model selection, and an independent evaluation on the test set is required to determine the best model.
+Importantly, where the Wilcoxon test does indicate significance, the observed macro-F1 differences are very small; thus the results point to negligible practical effect sizes despite statistical significance in some pairs.
+Consequently, cross-validation ranking alone is insufficient to declare a single "best" model. **An unbiased final choice should be made and reported on an independent hold-out test set that was not used during training or cross-validation.**

 ### Explainability
 SHAP summary plots were generated for each model.